 Your section leader will provide the neckerchief , woggle and badges for the investiture ceremony which cost approx £6.00.
 This is covered by the £10.00 joining fee which includes all the badges that the child will be awarded.

 The investiture ceremony to which parents are invited should take place within 6 weeks from the date of the first meeting attended.

 Our website has lots of information at http://www.rhos-scouts.org.uk

 As we often ask parents to help on rotas and at camps and events we need to ensure that all our young people are kept safe and therefore potential regular helpers (more than once per month or staying overnight) will be asked to complete a DBS form.

 We often take photographs at camp and other events to publicise our group.
 We assume that most parents are quite happy for these pictures to be used in Scout publicity, Please let your section leader know if you have any objections to photographs being taken and used.
 Parents are allowed to take photographs of their child when being invested.
 On other occasions the section leader will inform the members and parents of their section on the use of cameras and mobile phones.

 We hope your child enjoys their time with us but if you have any cause for concern please discuss it with your Section Leader or Group Scout Leader.
 If this does not resolve the matter please contact the Scout Association at www.scouts.org.uk/complaints.

 - Become a leader, assistant, instructor or help at meetings – You don’t need special skills just enthusiasm and commitment.
 Training is provided.
 Why not visit a meeting to find out what is involved.

-Help with section activities – There is always a need for help at activities such as providing transport, putting up tents, catering or making a few buns.
+- Help with section activities – There is always a need for help at activities such as providing transport, putting up tents with our younger members, catering or making a few buns.
 Most sections run a parent rota for help at meetings.

-If you would like any further information or you feel that you would like to help in any way then please contact a section parent representative or Geoff Powell on 01492 532349 or email email@example.com
+If you would like any further information or you feel that you would like to help in any way then please contact any leader or Geoff Powell on 01492 532349 or email firstname.lastname@example.org